jeffmm/project-context/README.md

     main()
 ```

-Running `project-context .` in the project root would generate the following output to stdout:
+Running `project-context` from the project root would generate the following output to stdout:

 ````markdown
 # hello-world-pkg